cgroll/conversation-transcriptor/Readme.md

 # Conversation transcriptor

-This is a tool that let's you extract a converation in an audio file into a transcription text.
+This is a tool that let's you extract a conversation in an audio file into a transcription text.

 ## Transcription model